 - (\) This is a backslash.
-It's not used in written English; it's only used in computing.
-Unless you're writing about computers or including a URL in your bibliography, don't use a backslash. - (/) This is a slash, sometimes called a forward slash to distinguish it from the backslash.
-It doesn't have a large role in formal English, but it's used in specific cases.
-A slash can show a line break in poem, song, or play, usually if several short lines are being written together on one long line.
+It is not used in written English; it is only used in computing.
+Unless you are writing about computers or including a URL in your bibliography, do not use a backslash. - (/) This is a slash, sometimes called a forward slash to distinguish it from the backslash.
+It does not have a large role in formal English, but it is used in specific cases.
+A slash can show a line break in poem, song or play, usually if several short lines are being written together on one long line.
 Remember to put a space after the slash.